magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_introduction.volsingle.md

 is a moral universe: good actions reap pleasant results, harmful acts reap painful results.
 The results may come soon after the act or at some remote time in the future, but an effect which matches the cause will necessarily follow.
-The key element of is intention.
+The key element of *kamma* is intention.
 As the Buddha expresses it in the opening verses of the Dhammapada:

 > ‘Mind is the forerunner of all things: think and act with a corrupt
 > heart and sorrow will follow one as surely as the cart follows the ox